 What is a Contact Nap?

 It’s distinct from co-sleeping, which refers to the shared sleeping surface, as contact napping can and should occur while the parent is awake.
-Unlike co-sleeping, where a caregiver might inadvertently fall asleep, potentially leading to dangerous situations for the sleeping baby, contact napping ensures the baby is safe as the caregiver remains alert.
+Unlike co-sleeping, where a caregiver might inadvertently fall asleep, potentially leading to dangerous situations for the sleeping baby, contact napping ensures the baby is safe as the caregiver remains awake and alert through the entirety of the child’s nap.

 Contact napping doesn’t just promote physiological stability; it also cultivates a vital sense of safety, laying the groundwork for healthy psychosocial development in your little one.